 This dreamy, desert oasis was created by interior designer Sara Combs.
 Located in Joshua Tree, the bedroom is brimming with rustic details fitting for its location.
 A wicker pendant light hangs from the ceiling above a low-sitting bed.
 Layers of jute, woven, and sheepskin rugs make the space feel cozy and welcoming.
 Oh, and did we mention that you can stay the night here?

 We stumbled upon this beauty on designer Katie Hodges' Instagram profile.
 The bedroom, photographed by Bartlam, is a dramatic makeover of a major renovation project.
 Exposed wood beams highlight the tall ceiling where a traditional chandelier hangs above the space.
 Tall, black posts frame the bed and the large space offers plenty of room for a pair of armchairs and a potted tree.
-In the distance, you can also see a luxurious free-standing tub through the open doors of the master suite.
+In the distance, you can also see a luxurious free-standing tub through the open doors of the primary suite.
 Now that is dreamy.

 This unique space comes from designer Kirsten Grove.
 Although it's a mostly all-white space, a dark, moody mural coats a wall on the far side of the room.
 It adds a welcome pop of color to contrast with the crisp paint color, white duvet cover, and pendant lamp above.